LarsHLunde/AssortedKnowledge/APT_Offline_Repo.md

 | jammy-security | 234GB |
 | total | 363GB |

-The next step is to create the repo database files,
+The next step is to create snapshots which are nearly instant:
-which will also take a huge amount of time and is best run in a screen.
-This will take a moderate amount of time in the future instead of little time:
 ```
 aptly snapshot create jammy-snapshot from mirror jammy-local
 aptly snapshot create jammy-backports-snapshot from mirror jammy-backports-local
 aptly snapshot create jammy-updates-snapshot from mirror jammy-updates-local
 aptly snapshot create jammy-security-snapshot from mirror jammy-security-local
 ```
-Finally we publish, which finalizes the repo (takes little time):
+Finally we publish, which creates the database files,
+which will also take a huge amount of time and is best run in a screen.
+This will take a moderate amount of time in the future instead of little time:
 ```
 aptly publish snapshot jammy-snapshot
 aptly publish snapshot jammy-backports-snapshot